mathjax/MathJax-docs/basic/mathjax.rst

 version of javascript that includes type-checking and the ability to transpile to ES5).
 It was designed to be used as easily on a server (as part of a ``node.js`` application) as it is in a browser.
-This makes pre-processing of web pages contianing mathematics much easier than with version 2, so web sites can perform all the math processing once up front, rather than having the browser do it each time the page is viewed.
+This makes pre-processing of web pages containing mathematics much easier than with version 2, so web sites can perform all the math processing once up front, rather than having the browser do it each time the page is viewed.